 An employee who is a strong cultural fit with your organization is more likely to work well with other successful employees, and to continue to build their skills with your company.
 On the other hand, an employee who fails to fit within your work environment is more likely to leave for another company that is more aligned with their own values.

 Cultural fit is critical to expansion-stage recruitment success because it is essential to long-term employee engagement, productivity, and retention.

 Feld and Rivera are certainly not alone in their belief that – all things being reasonably equal – cultural fit should trump competence.

 For instance, venture capitalist and blogger Fred Wilson says cultural fit can be the difference between a startup succeeding or imploding.
 As Wilson writes in a post on his blog, growing companies all encounter roadblocks and obstacles at some point in their development.
 And if a company is full of mercenaries with no shared culture or values, the team will struggle to survive.

 On the other hand, Wilson says that businesses with a meaningful culture that everyone buys into will, “stick together, double down, and get through those challenging situations.”

 Hseih and Zappos’ commitment to company culture is well-chronicled, but I think this video on Inc. beautifully sums up his approach.
 The Cliffs Notes version is that as Hseih was building Zappos, he wouldn’t hire stellar candidates if they didn’t align with the company’s culture.
 As for employees who refuse to inspire it?
 He fires them.
 In fact, Zappos even offers $4,000 to new hires who decide to quit after completing their employee training.

 But is that an approach that could actually be effective elsewhere?
 Are the majority of hiring managers really comfortable with the idea of passing over superstars in favor of less talented candidates who feel like the right match?

-Article continues on the next page: Is Cultural Fit Important Enough to Turn Away a Potential All-Star?
+Is an Emphasis on Cultural Fit Important Enough to Turn Away a Potential All-Star?